GitLab Runner Helm Chart

 • Your GitLab server’s API is reachable from the cluster.

-• Kubernetes 1.4+ with Beta APIs enabled.
+• Kubernetes 1.4 or later, with beta APIs enabled.

-Add the GitLab Helm repository:
+1. Add the GitLab Helm repository:

 helm repo add gitlab https://charts.gitlab.io